techiediaries/techiediaries/_posts/2020/laravel/2019-09-02-php-laravel-7-6-tutorial-crud-example-app-bootstrap-4-mysql-database.md

 CRUD stands for Create, Read, Update and Delete which are operations needed in most data-driven apps that access and work with data from a database.

-In this example, we'll see how to impelement the CRUD operations in Laravel 6 against a MySQL database.
+In this example, we'll see how to impelement the CRUD operations in Laravel 7/6 against a MySQL database.

-> Also read: [Laravel 6 REST CRUD API Tutorial - Build a CRM [PART 1]: Eloquent Models and Relationships](https://www.techiediaries.com/laravel-tutorial-rest-crud-api-models-relationships/)
+> Also read: [Laravel 7/6 REST CRUD API Tutorial - Build a CRM [PART 1]: Eloquent Models and Relationships](https://www.techiediaries.com/laravel-tutorial-rest-crud-api-models-relationships/)

+## Laravel 7 New Features

+Laravel 7 brings many new features such as:

+- Laravel Airlock: An official package for API authentication,
+- Custom Eloquent Casts: They allow you add your won custom casts,
+- CORS support by default i.e without third-party plugins,
+- Blade Component Tags & Improvements: Allows you to create class-less components,
+- HTTP Client: An API for making HTTP requests,
+- Route Caching Speed Improvements, etc.

-## The new features of Laravel 6
+## The New Features of Laravel 6

 So, what is new with Laravel 6?